-Total capital expenditure in the year was £252.3m (please see note 24 page103), funded through a combination of income streams but primarily grants from the Department for Transport and the Department for Housing, Levelling Up and Communities (in relation to the Getting Building Fund and Brown Field Housing Fund).
-These included the Local Transport Plan Integrated Transport block funding and highways maintenance grant totalling £49.6m which is then utilised by the Combined Authority and the constituent Local authorities, the £20m capital grants for Brown Field Housing and £123m for the Transforming Cities programme that commenced during the year.
+Total capital expenditure in the year was £215.7m, funded through a combination of income streams but primarily grants from the Department for Transport and the Department for Levelling up, Housing and Communities (in relation to the Getting Building Fund and Brown Field Housing Fund).
+This expenditure included the Local Transport Plan Integrated Transport block funding and highways maintenance spend totalling £63.4m, the West Yorkshire Transport Fund £69.4m and Transforming Cities programme £32.7m.